AdityaTanejaRox/custom_heap_memory_visualizer/README.md

 A Python-based animation tool that visualizes memory heap activity from custom C++ malloc/free allocators.
 This is especially useful for debugging fragmentation, coalescing, and allocator behavior.

-> ⚠️ Note: This repo does not include the C++ allocator source code due to copyright and academic policy.
+> ⚠️ Note: This repo does not include the C++ allocator source code.
 All visuals are generated from memory snapshots (JSON files).

 ---